telerik/blazor-docs/knowledge-base/grid-conditional-expand-button.md

         conditionally hide hierarchy expand buttons.
         You may want to add this to your site-wide stylesheet.
     */
+    /* Hide the expand icon. */
     .k-grid tr.no-children td.k-hierarchy-cell * {
         display: none;
+    }

+    /* Set the visibility of .k-hierarchy-cell to hidden, so the click is not trigger when clicking in the td. */ .k-grid tr.no-children td.k-hierarchy-cell {
+        visibility: hidden;
     }
 </style>